astrojuanlu/kedro-brass/README.md

 These files can be created manually, or with the help of the CLI.

 > ![WARNING] ⚠️
-> At the moment, node list configuration is not implemented in `kedro-brass migrate`.
+> At the moment, node list configuration is not implemented in the CLI.

 For an example of a Spaceflights-like project that contains 1 Python pipeline, 1 YAML pipeline with explicit configuration,